openstack/horizon/doc/source/contributor/topics/tables.rst

 displayed solely based on the result of :meth:`~horizon.tables.Action.allowed`.

-For more information on policy based Role Based Access Control see:
+For more information on policy based Role Based Access Control see :ref:`topics-policy`.
-:doc:`Horizon Policy Enforcement (RBAC: Role Based Access Control) </topics/policy>`.

 Table Cell filters (decorators)
 ===============================